-Your Silver Eagle shotgun is chambered for 3" and shorter shells.
+Your Silver Eagle XT3 is chambered for 3" and shorter shells.
 You will find markings for the gauge and chamber length on the side of the barrel.
-All Silver Eagle shotguns are tested with special proof test ammunition in accordance with government quality control standards.
+The XT3 has been tested with special proof test ammunition in accordance with government quality control standards.